-Photo by Patrick Q
+Photo by Patrick Q |

 When it comes to the subject of saving a bland marriage (or any serious relationship for that matter), there's a lot of advice out there.
 An obvious place to start is to seek out new things to do together and make the effort to keep your connection from going stale.
 This usually means getting reacquainted with the excitement of being together and becoming more adventurous.
 Okay, not all of us are creatures that fully embrace change, or even excitement.
-If "danger" is not your middle or your new surname, you might first try something nonthreatening like taking a cooking class together But how does one go about keeping things simmering metaphorically (and literally) in the kitchen if your loved one is borderline Mageirocophobic?
+If "danger" is not your middle or your new surname, you might first try something nonthreatening like taking a cooking class together.
+But how does one go about keeping things simmering metaphorically (and literally) in the kitchen if your loved one is borderline Mageirocophobic?

 He makes the sandwiches.
+You pack the beers. |

-Chef Michael Feker says, "[C]ooking can save a marriage.
-Cooking is a conduit for passion and life.
-This is a beautiful way to strengthen your relationship."
+beautiful way to strengthen your relationship."
 Feker's recipe for success involves a healthy helping of teamwork, a little problem solving, and a lot of communication to build up your culinary knowledge and your relationship.
 Don't forget to sprinkle in some humor if something doesn't quite turn out.

 And how do you avoid the possibility of the whole attempt going sour if you or your partner seem to dwell on the negative?